 You can save money on realtor fees by working with a discount real estate brokerage.
 The top discount companies pass on incredible savings to their customers, but still provide all the support that you’d expect from a traditional realtor.

 Another way to reduce realtor commissions is by selling your home for sale by owner.
-However, this will require a lot of DIY, and you may not be able to sell your home for top dollar.
+However, this will require a lot of DIY, and you may not sell your home for top dollar.

 Discount brokerages